Florida's new immigration law creates 'panic' in agriculture community

 "This is the people that we have to thank because thanks to them we have food on our tables," Negron said.
 "Agriculture and farm work is a job that nobody wants to do."

-During a Thursday fundraiser gala for the Farmworker Coordinator Council, Negron said she worries for the organization's future as they work to provide social and human services to farm workers.
+During a Thursday fundraiser gala for the Farmworker Coordinating Council, Negron said she worries for the organization's future as they work to provide social and human services to farm workers.

 "Obviously they’re very worried because they could be fined they could be imprisoned by just transporting farm workers that maybe they don't have the specific documents that they need right now," Fraga said.